SERMON POWERPOINT

 Paul is such an example for us.
 Remember what he told the Corinthians in his first letter.

-1 Corinthians 11:1 ESV Be imitators of me, as I am of Christ.
+1 Corinthians 11:1 ESVBe imitators of me, as I am of Christ.

 He is no Superhero.
 He is simply convinced of heavenly things.